 To Boldly Go............

 Notable residents of the street included Willie “Toucher” Doyle (1880-1933) of No. 22, the best known toucher in a time of prominent Dublin cadgers.
 Although officially a clerk, Doyle was better known for his presence at race meets and society events.
 Edward VII was reputed to have been one of his famous victims.The law caught up with "Toucher Doyle" in 1923 when he was handed a prison sentence for picking the pocket of the aptly named Mrs Fortune at Nelson's Pillar.
 An angular, sharp-featured man, Willie Doyle's face was immortalised in a painting by Harry Kernoff.
 And there are playful theories doing the rounds that he may have been the inspiration for Star Trek's Doctor Spock.
 No. 22 was also home to Irish Press photographer, Joe Smartt, who captured the dramatic Custom House fire of 1920 from the railway bridge.
 Margaret Ellis, sister of one of the Invincibles, Joe Brady, who was executed for his part in the 1882 Phoenix Park murders, lived at No. 11 for much of her married life.

 Recently Hendrick Street has enjoyed a new lease of life as a favourite destination for Dublin's thriving ghost industry, although the most notoriously haunted houses were demolished over fifty years ago.
-In Autumn 2016 there are plans afoot for a seven-storey hotel on the very spot where they stood.
-If it goes ahead it will be a significant first for the street and proving that its story has many more centuries to run.
+In Autumn 2016 construction of a boutique hotel called The Hendrick began on the very spot where they stood, marking a significant first for the street and proving that its story has many more centuries to run.